artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 # So, where to now?

-I began by asserted that the future looks a lot _like_ GraphQL.
+I began by asserting that the future looks a lot _like_ GraphQL.
 But I did not say that GraphQL _is the future_.
 I hedge because there are a lot of unanswered questions and some pain points within today’s GraphQL, even as it paints a compelling picture of the future.
 I may write a follow-up piece bringing up some of these gripes.
 At the moment, Facebook still largely controls the development of the technology and it has been slow to evolve.
 Arguably, this is a good thing, as the full-stack community continues to digest the basic concepts.
 But I’m sure impatient folks will attempt forks or create parallel technologies.
 How it all balances out is anybody’s guess.

 Nonetheless, today’s GraphQL is already a tremendous leap forward from REST API design.
 It much more directly models the sort of data traversals a client needs to perform in order to do its job.
 I expect significant refinement within this space over the next couple years.
 And after a couple more, the days before GraphQL will be just another source of lore for grizzled vets like us.